Pyrrha-Platform/Pyrrha-Deployment-Configurations/DOCKER_COMPOSE.md

    - Once in the database service, you can check which databases are available with `show databases;` (note the semicolon).
 Ensure `pyrrha` shows in the list.
 Run `use pyrrha;` (note the semicolon) to switch to that database.

-   - Verify that the `vmq_auth_acl` table exists first.
+   - Verify that the `vmq_auth_acl` table exists first using `show tables;`.
 If it does not, run the follow SQL statement before continuing.
 Note: this is the same `CREATE TABLE` statement referenced in the VerneMQ documentation.

 ```sql
 CREATE TABLE vmq_auth_acl